Designed a personalized feature report card to drive upgrades through AI powered workflow

 Delivering the personalised widget report

-Collaborated iwth marketing team to build the designed widget as an email template in Braze with dynamic variables for each creator's feature data with a direct action link on every gap and a clear upgrade CTA.
+Collaborated with marketing team to build the designed widget as an email template in Braze with dynamic variables for each creator's feature data with a direct action link on every gap and a clear upgrade CTA.

 CHALLENGES